-- Place the printed frogs in a box wrapped in blue paper (a pond) .
-Student then pulls out a frogs.
+- Place the printed frogs in a box wrapped in blue paper (a pond).
+The student then pulls out a frog.
 Based on ability, students can participate in different mathematical questions from simple questions like identifying the number to more complex problem solving greater than, less than questions.

-- Make this a interdisciplinary unit and introduce the life cycle of a frog!
+- Make this an interdisciplinary unit and introduce the life cycle of a frog!

 - Introduce a frog week and read non-fiction and fiction books about frogs!
 Your students can wear their frog hats whenever you are learning about frogs!

 There are four levels of cards:

 Our Favorite Number Line and Addition Books For Kids:

 We can’t live without these!